Terry Pendleton: St. Louis Cardinals (1984–1990)

-Atlanta Braves
+Atlanta Braves (1991–1994)

-After Pendleton was granted free agency on November 5, 1990, the Braves were undergoing a similar overhaul as they acquired a new general manager, John Schuerholz.
-Assuming command of a last-place team, Schuerholz went to work and recruited half of a new infield by first signing Sid Bream to a contract and then getting Pendleton to sign a four-year, $10.2 million contract with the Atlanta Braves on December 3, 1990.
-With a new team and a new contract, Pendleton went to work by having a career year during the 1991 season and led the Braves from a sixth-place finish the year prior to a division title and a pennant.
+After Pendleton was granted free agency on November 5, 1990, the Atlanta Braves were undergoing a similar overhaul as they acquired a new general manager, John Schuerholz.
+Assuming command of a last-place team, Schuerholz went to work and recruited half of a new infield by first signing Sid Bream to a contract and then inking Pendleton to a four-year, $10.2 million deal on December 3, 1990.
+With a new team and a new contract, Pendleton had a career year during the 1991 season, leading the Braves from a sixth-place finish the year prior to a division title and pennant.
 He had his best individual season, finishing with a .319 batting average and 187 hits, both of which led the National League.
 He also hit a career-high 22 home runs and a career-high eight triples.
-Despite his impressive statline, Pendleton was not selected for the All-Star Game.
+Despite his impressive statistics, Pendleton was not selected for the All-Star Game.
 He was, however, named the National League MVP, edging out Barry Bonds by only 15 points.
 Pendleton also won the MLB Comeback Player of the Year Award because of his statistical improvements.
-Pendleton's statline in the 1991 World Series—a rematch for him against the Twins and the third series he played in—was also impressive.
+Pendleton's performance in the 1991 World Series—a rematch for him against the Twins and the third series he played in—was also impressive.
 He went 11 for 30, hit 2 home runs, and started at third for all 7 games.
 In Game 7 of the series, Pendleton hit a double in the eighth inning that should have scored a run, however Lonnie Smith did not advance home, and a double play to end the inning kept the score at 0–0, leading to the Braves' eventual Game 7 defeat and Pendleton's third Game 7 World Series loss in a row.